JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 To send data to the client in the response body, you use `write()`.
 It will send buffered data to the HTTP response stream.

-If the headers were not sent yet using `response.writeHead()`, it will send the headers first, with the status code and message that’s set in the request, which you can edit by setting the `statusCode` and `statusMessage` properties values:
+If the headers were not sent yet using `response.writeHead()`, it will send the headers first, with the status code and message that's set in the request, which you can edit by setting the `statusCode` and `statusMessage` properties values:

 ```
 response.statusCode = 500response.statusMessage = 'Internal Server Error'